 Here’s to a wonderful and happy Christmas and healthy New Year from all at Crescamus Lodge.

 What are the Masonic links to cases of murder, treason and robbery?
-Was Jack the Ripper, Jack the Mason?
+Was Jack the Ripper, Jack the Freemason?
 Grand Master murdered!
 What really happened to the Duke of Devonshire?
 Masonic signs at the Old Bailey… What was the sentence?
 What are the links between crime & the craft?

 Join Crescamus Lodge this Christmas as renowned Masonic Author Mike Neville delivers an illustrated talk on his forthcoming book.